Movement for Rights and Freedoms: History

 The party was officially established in 1990, with its founder Ahmed Dogan serving as its leader until 2013.
 On 19 January 2013, Lyutfi Mestan was elected as the second chairman of the Movement for Rights and Freedoms.
-Mestan was removed from power by the insistence of the founder Dogan because he had declared support for Turkey for the shot Russian airplane in 2015, then Erdoğan blacklisted Ahmed Dogan, banning him from entering Turkey.
+Mestan was removed from power by the insistence of Dogan for declaring support for Turkey for shooting down a Russian military jet in 2015.
+This led Turkish President Recep Tayyip Erdoğan to blacklist Ahmed Dogan and ban him from entering Turkey.
 Mestan formed his own party, named Democrats for Responsibility, Solidarity and Tolerance.